 If you want to create simple wireframes, complex mockups, never-ending diagrams, or working prototypes, Moqups is for you.
 The interface is very friendly and intuitive and you don’t even have to create an account to use it.
-The Moqups editor is the best choice for a designer that wants the job done as fast and efficient as possible.
+The Moqups editor is the best choice for a designer that wants the job done as fast and efficiently as possible.

 For those who are too lazy to download a desktop app and edit from there, Flud UI is one of the few responsive website mockup tools that can be used directly from a browser.
 You can create complex mockups using a simple drag-and-drop menu.
 The collection of widgets offered by Flud UI is truly impressive, and they contain some very handy tools for any web designer.

 This tool is similar to Proto.io and is not for website mockups only.
 You can also create working website prototypes without having any coding knowledge.
 Yes – you read that right – no coding knowledge at all.
 You can control all aspects of a website within the browser interface itself and easily turn it into a functional prototype.